6 MIN READ

 They could engage in infidelity, seeking an emotional or physical bond beyond the confines of their existing relationship.

-In every scenario, it's often the case that the 'one-up' has someone else waiting in the wings, giving signals or signs of a potential new relationship.
-The 'one-up' typically thinks that this new relationship will be different and they'll finally find the happiness they've been chasing.
-The happiness they feel they deserve.
+In each of these scenarios, it's often true that the one-up has someone else ready in the wings, providing hints or indications of a potential new relationship.
+The one-up usually believes that this new relationship will be different and that they'll finally attain the happiness they've been yearning for — the happiness they feel they're entitled to.

-Remember, when a 'one-up' partner chooses this path, it's not a spur-of-the-moment decision.
-They decided long before this moment.
-In their mind, they've broken up already, maybe more than once.
-For the 'one-down' partner, this can often be a surprise.
-They might sense something isn't right, but often, they don't fully understand what's happening.
-They simply missed the subtle signs the 'one-up' partner was sending.
+Keep in mind, when a one-up partner embarks on this path, it's not an impulsive decision.
+They made up their mind long before this moment.
+In their mind, they've parted ways already, perhaps on multiple occasions.
+For the one-down partner, this can often come as a shock.
+They might sense that something is off, but usually, they fail to grasp the full extent of what's happening.
+They simply overlooked the subtle signals the one-up partner was broadcasting.

 A loving couple wrapped in a tender embrace, seated on a tranquil beach as the sun paints the sky with hues of sunset

-You probably know the answer already.
-The secret is to spot the signs early and address them, rather than trying last-ditch efforts to save the relationship.
-And if you've reached this stage, only significant and effective actions might change things.
-Tactics like initiating no contact or using the ignoring strategy can work - because they balance the power between you two.
-And to master no contact, be sure to get my comprehensive free guide by entering your email address below:
+So, if you've already reached this stage, only significant and impactful actions might bring about a change.
+Techniques like implementing the no contact rule or adopting the ignoring strategy can be effective - because they restore balance in the power dynamics between you two.
+As this balance is restored, your ex will experience all the stages of no contact, attraction will be reignited, and they will be drawn back to you.
+And to master the art of no contact, be sure to get my comprehensive quickstart guide for free by providing your email address below:

 »